8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 I’m finding, for me, checking my portfolio apps everyday is helping my anxiety and fear.
 Unpacking my relationship with money and being broke.

-Since part of this exercise is to become more comfortable talking about money and, by extension, improve my own relationships to money, let’s lean into this.
+Since part of this exercise is to become more comfortable talking about money and, by extension, improve my own relationship to money, let’s lean into this.

 Until I was 30 years old my income had me seated just below, or far below, the [poverty line as of 2021](https://www.investopedia.com/terms/f/fpl.asp).
-My teenage years, by income, my family would be considered upper-middle to lower-upper class, but my father had a fair amount of debt to contend with.
-Prior to that, my childhood, while my father was still active military, we were middle class and my parents tried so hard to put us in good schools and neighborhoods we could barely afford.
+My family income when I was a teenager would be considered upper-middle to lower-upper class, but my father had a fair amount of debt to contend with.
+Prior to that, my childhood, while my father was still active duty military, we were middle class and my parents tried so hard to put us in good schools and neighborhoods we could barely afford.

 For my teenage years money felt like a burden.
 For my childhood I felt like I had the richest family ever.